mlrawlings/anyconfig/README.md

 ## Goals

 The goal of this project is to create a standard for configurations that will achieve mass adoption across languages and environments.
-This means it will need to be quite flexible and meet existing projects where they are at: `anyconfig` should be able to replace the existing config setup for a project without requiring users to change their current configuration.
+This means it will need to be quite flexible and **meet existing projects where they are at**: `anyconfig` should be able to replace the existing config setup for a project without requiring users to change their current configuration.

 ## Targets
 - Tooling config (editorconfig, eslint, babel, etc.)